 - To make the cake, mix the flour, baking powder and salt in a large bowl.
 Set aside.
 In the bowl of a stand mixer with the paddle attachment affixed, blend the butter and sugar until light and fluffy.
-Add the eggs, vanilla extract and milk and blend until combined.
+Add the eggs, vanilla extract, milk and sour cream and blend until combined.
 Add the dry ingredients and mix well.
 Remove the bowl from the stand mixer and using a spatula, fold in half of the blackberries.
 Pour the batter into the cake pan.
 Sprinkle with the remaining blackberries.

 - In the bowl of the stand mixer, blend all of the ingredients for the crumb topping.
 Using your hands, sprinkle the topping on top of the cake batter breaking it up into pea sized clumps.

 - Bake for approximately 35 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Cool for 15 minutes in the pan and then carefully remove the sides of the springform pan.
 Set onto your serving dish.